Copyright 2006-2021 by Joe Sharkey

 Joe Sharkey’s work appears in major national and international publications.
 For 19 years, until 2015, he was a columnist for the New York Times — for 16 years doing the weekly “On the Road” column on business travel, and before that the weekly “Jersey” column for three years.
-He is currently a columnist with Business Jet Traveler magazine, and an adjunct professor of journalism at the University of Arizona.
+He is currently a columnist with Business Jet Traveler magazine and with Lola.com, and an adjunct professor of journalism at the University of Arizona.

 A Vietnam veteran, he has written five books, four non-fiction and a novel.
 One of his nonfiction books, “Above Suspicion” (originally published in hardcover by Simon & Schuster), has been adapted as a major motion picture starring Emilia Clarke, Jack Huston, Thora Birch and Johnny Knoxville (and directed by Phillip Noyce), and was released in 2021.
 (The planned earlier theatrical release of the movie in the United States was postponed due to the COVID 19 shutdowns of movie theaters).

 In his newspaper career before the New York Times, he was an assistant national editor at the Wall Street Journal; the executive city editor of the Albany (N.Y.)
 Times-Union; and a reporter and columnist with the Philadelphia Inquirer.